marco262/my_wiki/data/dnd/advancement/feats.md

 *Prerequisite: Elf (wood)*

 You learn the magic of the primeval woods, which are revered and protected by your people.
 You learn one druid cantrip of your choice.
-You also learn the *[[[spell:long strider]]]* and *[[[spell:pass without trace]]]* spells, each of which you can cast once without expending a spell slot.
+You also learn the *[[[spell:longstrider]]]* and *[[[spell:pass without trace]]]* spells, each of which you can cast once without expending a spell slot.
 You regain the ability to cast these two spells in this way when you finish a long rest.
 Wisdom is your spellcasting ability for all three spells.

 # Skill Feats